Skip to main content

 w/ NPBI™ On

-Significant decrease in viable bacteria detected.
+Significant decrease in viable mold and fungi detected.

 ANOVA analysis (P = 0.0018, F=73.73, df=8)